Mohammad-Ali Khan Zand: Ascending the throne

-After the death of Karim Khan Zand in 1779, Iran disintegrated once again.
-Karim Khan's brother Zaki Khan Zand declared Mohammad-Ali, the second son of Karim Khan who was also his son-in-law as the second ruler of the Zand dynasty.
+After the death of Karim Khan Zand on 2 March 1779, Iran plunged into a bitter power struggle ensued among the Zand nobles.
+Karim Khan's brother Zaki Khan Zand declared the 19-year-old Mohammad-Ali, who was also his son-in-law, as the second ruler of the Zand dynasty in Shiraz.
 Soon thereafter, Abol-Fath Khan Zand, the elder son of Karim Khan was made his joint ruler.
+In practice, however, Zaki Khan himself seized control of the state administration.
+Zaki Khan's rule, together with Mohammad-Ali Khan and Abol-Fath Khan, lasted about 100 days, i.e., until 19 June 1779 when he was killed by his own forces; and Abol-Fath Khan became the sole ruler.